neerajnishad5/pulseProject/README.md

 ### PROJECT DESCRIPTION

 WAL Pulse is a tool developed and designed to make the process of maintaining projects and managing projects, based on the pariticular roles, smooth and simpler.
-Project Managers, Super Admin, GDO Heads and Admin who are able to login and perform specific assignments.
+Super Admin, GDO Heads, Project Managers, and Admin who are able to login and perform specific assignments.
 This is the exclusive backend of the project, access front-end here: https://github.com/neerajnishad5/front-end-pulse

 ### How to install WAL PULSE